 eat. drink. science.

 Monday, March 10, 2014

 22 South Third St.

 Doors open at 5pm.
 Ages 21+ or with a chaperone 25 years or older.

-January’s Science on Tap is hosted by the Wagner Free Institute of Science.
+March’s Science on Tap is hosted by the Chemical Heritage Foundation.